Lexx: Episodes

 Season Three consists of thirteen episodes in which the exhausted Lexx is trapped in orbit around the warring planets Fire and Water, and the crew encounters Prince, the enigmatic and cheerful evil ruler of Fire, who identifies himself as Death at the end of season four.
 Fire is the afterlife for all evil souls, and the location for much of season three.
 It shares a tight mutual orbit and an atmosphere with Water, the afterlife for all good souls in the two universes.
 Both worlds are locked in a perpetual war.
 The souls on Water and Fire have no memory of how they arrived there; they simply "woke up".
 They are incapable of sexual reproduction and there are no children on either planet.
 When anyone dies on Fire or Water, they go to a spiritual holding cell in which time stands still, giving the illusion that no time has passed no matter how long they have been there.
 When space opens up they "wake up" again, whole and healthy on their respective home planet.
+Many of the planets' inhabitants are played by characters from Seasons One and Two, and while most of them share the same personality traits as their previous selves, they have no knowledge of their prior lives.
 Fire is destroyed by the Lexx under the command of Xev at the end of Season Three.
 With Fire gone, Prince possesses the Lexx and destroys Water.
 When Water and Fire are both destroyed, it is revealed that both planets were on the other side of the Sun and that all the souls contained on both worlds have reincarnated on Earth.

 Season Four follows the Lexx as it arrives at Earth in the early 2000s, only to find that Prince (now Isambard Prince and head of the Bureau of Alcohol, Tobacco and Firearms, which runs the United States) and several other old adversaries have also arrived there.
 The crew's arrival coincides with a large asteroid-like vessel filled with robotic carrots that sample the flavors of the various lifeforms on Earth.
-Between them, Prince, and the Lexx several large chunks of Earth are destroyed – including Orlando, Ottawa (a Canadian metonymical in-joke), Tokyo, the Amazon Rainforest, and Holland, which the Lexx eats – before the series finale, televised on April 26, 2002.
+Between them, Prince, and the Lexx several large chunks of Earth are destroyed – including Orlando, Ottawa (a Canadian metonymical in-joke), Tokyo, the Amazon rainforest, and Holland, which the Lexx eats – before the series finale, televised on April 26, 2002.
 Priest, the President of the United States, also destroys Cuba, Newfoundland, and Vietnam with thermonuclear bombs.
-The Lexx is also responsible for the destruction of Fire, Water, Pluto, Mars, Venus, and finally Earth.
+The Lexx is also responsible for the destruction of Pluto, Mars, Venus, and finally Earth in its entirety.